 - 1. Children of employees, grantees or contractors of the United States government and the Canadian government receiving an educational allowance; - 2.
 Children of teaching and administrative staff at ISK; recipients of competitive ISK merit scholarships; - 3.
-Children who have brothers or sisters already in the school and who meet other education requirements; - 4.
+Children who have siblings enrolled in ISK and who meet other education requirements; - 4.
 Children of other Diplomatic Missions (UN, Embassies, World Bank, etc.); - 5.
 Children of the international community not permanently residing in Kenya, with previous international or North American education experience, or children of ISK graduates; - 6.
 All other students with appropriate academic background.

-Revised October 2019, Revised March 2019
+Revised February 2021, October 2019, March 2019